GANGANI/longitudinal-local-news-crawler/README.md

        ```

 5. **Internet Archive Upload (Optional)**
-   - If internetarchive credentials are configured and Docker is running, the `.wacz` files will be uploaded to archive.org.
+   - If Internet Archive credentials are configured and Docker is running, the `.wacz` files will be uploaded to archive.org.
    - To configure credentials:
       ```bash
       ia configure